bgonzalezbustamante/academic-kickstart/Netlify/content/project/elite-mass-congruence.md

 This research was possible thanks to financial support from the IDRC-Canada under the project "A  Crisis  of  Legitimacy: Challenges of the Political Order in Argentina, Chile, and Uruguay" (Alfredo Joignant, PI) and the support of the Latin American Studies Association (Grant/2016/40071).
 The funders had no role in study design, data collection and analysis, decision to publish, or manuscript preparation.

 **Competing Interests** <br />
-The author declared no potential conflict of interest with respect to this research.
+The author declares no potential conflict of interest with respect to this research.

 **Preprint** <br />
 González-Bustamante, B. (2019).
 [Brechas, representación y congruencia élite-ciudadanía en Chile y Uruguay](../../publication/brechas-representacion-y-congruencia-elite-ciudadania-en-chile-y-uruguay/). *SocArXiv*.
 DOI: [10.31235/osf.io/cqym8](http://doi.org/10.31235/osf.io/cqym8)